nrel-hem/HolisticElectricityModel.jl/docs/src/dev_guide/inputs.md

 #### Bulk Resources (Utility and IPPGroup)

  - **DebtRatio.csv**: Debt ratio.
 Currently this file is only used by the IPPGroup and the debt ratio is defined over index\_p (e.g., one column called `ipp1`).
-Other supply-side agents (i.e., Utility, GreenDeveloper, DistributionUtility) have a debt ratio defined, but right now these are hard coded in those agents' constructors.
+Other supply-side agents (i.e., Utility, GreenDeveloper) have a debt ratio defined, but right now these are hard coded in those agents' constructors.

  - **COD.csv**: Cost of debt (%).
 Currently it is only used for IPP (for others they are constants).
 Column name is the IPP agent names in index\_p (e.g. `ipp1`).